5 Meditation Tips for Beginners

-Here are five meditation tips for beginners that will help overcome the problems of (1) lack of appeal, and (2) it seeming too daunting.
+Here are five meditation tips for beginners that will help overcome the dual problems of lack of appeal, and it seeming too daunting.

-Some great new data collected from users of the Lift goal-tracking app* shows that most beginner meditators started with 3-5 minutes.
+Some great new data collected from users of the Lift goal-tracking app* shows that most beginner meditators started with three to five minutes.
 Even three minutes can feel like a darn long time when you first start meditating, so you could even start smaller.
-For example, paying attention to the sensations of taking 3 breaths.
+For example, paying attention to the sensations of taking three breaths.

 In my therapy practice, the clients who've found meditation the most helpful have generally been people who are prone to rumination (unwanted overthinking).
 This makes sense given that meditation is about focusing your attention on something "experiential" (e.g., sensations of breathing) and bringing your attention back to this focus when you notice it has drifted to "evaluation" (e.g., "Am I breathing too fast?") or to another topic (e.g., "I've got so much to do tomorrow.")

 Meditation can help with irritability partly because it helps you learn how to recognize you're having irritable thoughts before you've blurted them out in ways that end up generating stress for you (e.g.. nitpicking your partner in a way that causes a fight).

 Beginning meditators often think the goal of meditation is to get to the point that they can focus without becoming distracted.
 A more useful goal, however, is becoming aware of when your mind has drifted sooner.

 Becoming aware of what you're thinking is the basis of successful cognitive therapy.
 You can't restructure your thoughts if you haven't first developed the ability to identify your thoughts.

 Another useful goal for meditation beginners is being able to redirect your attention back to your point of focus without criticizing yourself.

 Most of my clients don't like meditation mp3s.
 They usually report finding them too "new age-y."